 Currently, the system also allows

 - An eGC1 to be the child of another eGC1.

 - A PAN to be the child of an eGC1 or an FA.

 - A CO to be the child of a Cycle, eGC1, or an FA.

-Administrative actions and funding actions can also be created as independent items (“orphans”) rather than from a parent item.
-This enables, for example, a Funding Action to be started while its after-the-fact parent eGC1 is being created and routed.
-Once the parent is created, the orphan should be related to it.
+You can create administrative actions and funding actions as independent items (“orphans”) rather than from a parent item.
+This enables you, for example, to start a Funding Action while the research team creates and routes the after-the-fact parent eGC1.
+Once you have access to the parent, you should related the orphan action to it.